 Staggered lunch times

-(Changes have been made to ensure Covid safe practices – class bubbles)
+(Changes have been made to continue and ensure Covid safe practices – class bubbles)

 Each Year group is given a specific time to access the dining room during their lunch break which includes outside play time.
 Each class is given a specific half of the dining room to ensure class bubbles do not mix.
 School staff and dedicated lunchtime staff provide supervision and activities during this time.
 Children are encouraged to tidy away their rubbish, trays and keep their area tidy.
 Staff clean each table in readiness for the next year group.